 The Future of Business survey is a collaboration between Facebook, the OECD and the World Bank to provide monthly data on the perceptions, challenges, and outlook of online Small and Medium Enterprises (SMEs).
 It was first launched in 17 countries in February 2016.
 Now the survey covers 101 countries and includes additional fields related to gender for example.
-The survey is administered each month by German research company FactWorks.
 In 2019, the Future of Business survey increased coverage to 97 countries and moved to a bi-annual cadence.

 The Future of Business Survey is a new source of information on small and medium-sized enterprises (SMEs).
 Launched in February 2016, the monthly survey - a partnership between Facebook, OECD, and The World Bank - provides a timely pulse on the economic environment in which businesses operate and who those businesses are to help inform decision-making at all levels and to deliver insights that can help businesses grow.
 The Future of Business Survey provides a perspective from newer and long-standing digitalized businesses and provides a unique window into a new mobilized economy.